 But there’s nothing to be scared of… except maybe, striking up conversations with complete strangers.

 The Zoo Lake swimming pool, Cnr Prince of Wales and Lower Park Drive, Parkwood.
-R9 entrance for adults.
+R9 entrance for adults, R6 for kids.
 The pool is perfectly square (30mx30m), and there is no lane swimming but there’s regular water polo – see here for more information.